rimager/rimager.github.io/_posts/2015-05-05-Favorite-Student-Answers.md

 ###Q: What are the differences between the monospace, helvetica, and arial font families?
 A: monospace is more like for paragraphs.
 Helvetica is more for Headlines.
 Arial is more for Titles.

+###Q: What's a font stack?
+Provide a sample font stack declaration for headings.
+A: Is a web site that give you de code for css, you only need to copy and paste.

 This one isn't really a question from a student, just the following statement.
 It's 1 minute before the end of class on the last day of classes and the Final Project is Due.
 Student: "So, I haven't been here for the last 2 weeks and I was wondering if you could quickly give me an example of how to use this API I've never used so I can start to work on my project."